Advanced Air Case Study

-Advanced Air have worked with Realnet for a number of years, with their website going through a number of iterations.
+Advanced Air has worked with Realnet for a number of years, with their website going through a number of iterations.
 The latest evolution in their online presence saw us developing a new responsive LeanCMS website alongside a full company rebranding exercise.

 The primary requirement for this latest update meant transforming the website from a catalogue into an innovative business tool.
 The team at Advanced Air had been developing marketing materials and media for several new products that they were bringing to market.
 However, ownership of these resources was spread through different departments within the company, from technical to marketing.
 There was a lot of collateral sitting idle that could be useful both for customers and internally.